snovvcrash/snovvcrash.github.io/_posts/2020-05-16-htb-patents-notes.md

 published: true
 ---

-Automate crafting malicious DOCX for blind XXE-OOB with external DTD.
+Automate crafting malicious DOCX for blind XXE-OOB with external DTD using Python and Scapy.

 <!--cut-->